GXDE-OS/gxde-os.github.io/en/index.md

     details: Pre-installed applications like Wine Runner, Spark Store and so on makes the system out-of-the-box
   - title: 🌏More Architectures
     details: Support multiple CPU architectures (i386, amd64, arm64, mips64el, loong64) to enable wider support
+  - title: 🤖Android App Support
+    details: You can install Android apps easily with a few clicks
 ---

 ## Image Display